This Is the Place Heritage Park: Heritage Village

 The village began around 1959, when a small visitors' center was constructed near the Monument; it featured a large mural by local artist Lynn Fausett.
 Well-attended, the monument convinced the legislature in 1971 to appropriate $100,000 to prepare a master plan for the creation of a living history museum.
 Following the appropriation of $1M for land acquisition and development, the Park was expanded to include 450 acre.
 In 1974, an additional $1.7M was appropriated for the construction of underground utilities.

 In 1975, restoration or replication of historical buildings from Utah's history to was begun to make a living history museum.
 Young's Forest Farmhouse was moved in 1975 from the Forest Dale area in the central valley to the Park for restoration.
 In 1979, five original pioneer homes were donated to the Park and restored; a small bowery was constructed.
 The 1980s included a replica of the original Social Hall, located in downtown Salt Lake City, two adobe homes, two frame homes and one log cabin were relocated to the Park.
 The blacksmith shop also was completed.

-1992 through 1995 was a period of major expansion in which the Manti Z.C.M.I store was dismantled and reconstructed in the Park, a pioneer dugout home was constructed, 15 replica structures were built and the Hickman Cabin was relocated from Fairview to the Park.
+1992 through 1995 was a period of major expansion in which the Manti Z.C.M.I store was dismantled and reconstructed in the Park, a pioneer dugout home was constructed, 15 replica structures were built and the Hickman Cabin was relocated from Fairfield to the Park.
 The Utah Statehood Centennial Commission adopted the Park as its living legacy project.
 The legislature appropriated $2.4M for a new visitors' center.
 In 1996, the park was designated This Is The Place State Park by the State Centennial Commission.
 In 1998, the state legislature approved the creation of the private, non-profit This Is The Place Foundation that would manage the Park.